RogerMGu/Portfolio/README.txt

 Project 3 - Data transformation with SQL and visualization with Tableau.
 Analysis of Netflix or Disney+ Titles.

-Project 5 - Data modeling into a Recommender System with R. Music Recommender System.
+Project 5 - Music Recommender System with R.

 Working on: